IrisChase/reprodyne/README.md

 ## Custom playback failure handling and exception/longjmp safety
 I can guarantee that during a playback failure, that it is safe to longjmp out of the custom handler playback handler.
 Resources in these code paths are carefully managed and Reprodyne will not leak\* but obviously I cannot make that guarantee for anything actually calling the playback functions.
 The custom playback error handler is intended for seamless integration into your test framework, not for recovery (It *is* a test failure, afterall).
 The fact that it doesn't leak itself is almost a token guarantee.

-I can also guarantee that it's safe to throw a C++ exception out of the custom playback handler, provided that the library is ABI compatible with the executable it is being linked against, or at the very least, that the exception can safely pass through it without causing a fuss (The code paths calling the playback failure handler does not contain any try/catch blocks).
+I can also guarantee that it's safe to throw a C++ exception out of the custom playback handler, provided that the library is ABI compatible with the executable it is being linked against, or at the very least, that the exception can safely pass through it without causing a fuss (The code paths calling the playback failure handler do not contain any try/catch blocks).

 *Unless I have a bad day or something